By Marja Hinfelaar and Tinenenji Banda

 By Michael Lynch

 Editors’ note: This is the second part of a three-post series by Michael Lynch.
-‘Part I: Between Liars and Truthers’ has been published and ‘Part III: The Truther Paradox’ will be published in the coming weeks.
+‘Part I: Between Liars and Truthers’ and ‘Part III: The Truther Paradox’ have also been published on the blog.

 Some of the “epistemological” disputes that arose in the early days of the Trump administration had to do with specialized factual claims made by scientists, investigative reporters, and intelligence agents.
 However, some of the most notable disputes about “facts” and “alternative facts” concerned more mundane matters, such as the crowd size at the inauguration.
 The advantage of mundane facts in political discourse is that they appear to be democratically available: there is no apparent need to trust the “so-called experts.”
 For similar reasons, reverting to such plain examples also is common in academic disputes.
 Those of us familiar with the debates about realism and relativism in the “science wars” of the 1990s may recall that simple mundane examples often stood proxy for arguments about more technical matters.
 Continue reading “Post-truth, Alt-facts, and Asymmetric Controversies (Part II)”